Ayushburman/Introduction-to-Psychology/Psy.md

 data during
 tions,
 (focused
-In this way, we aimed to characterize and distinguish both short-term and long-term modifications in the brain’s structure First, to analyze the fMRI data, we calculated whole-brain effective connectivity (EC) estimates,
+In this way, we aimed to characterize and distinguish short-term and long-term modifications in the brain’s structure First, to analyze the fMRI data, we calculated whole-brain effective connectivity (EC) estimates,